 1. Breed to the standard, and our ideal of the standard, as closely as possible.

 2. To breed for superior health and longevity, following ethical standards set forth by the Golden Retriever Club of America, by conducting recommend health exams for hips, elbows, eyes, and hearts.
-We also, if possible, do DNA exams for Iccthyosis, PRA-1 & 2, and prcd-PRA.
-(We are members of our local golden club, the Greater Louisville Golden Retriever Club, as well as the Tri-State Hunt Retriever Club)
+We also conduct full panel DNA tests on all our dogs for every test available to Goldens.

 3. To compliment and improve upon our dogs.

-4. To produce and develop top notch temperaments, intelligence, and natural ability of a true willing working companion for competitive events and hunting companions.
+4. To produce and develop top notch temperaments, intelligence, and natural ability of a true willing working companion for competitive events and hunting companions, as well as dogs you can live with at home!